 - a.
-Except as expressly authorized in Section 13-802, or by an authorized University official responsible for a program or event sponsored by an academic or administrative unit, no speech, expression, or assembly may be conducted in a way that disrupts or interferes with: - 1.
-Any teaching, research, administration, function of the University, or other authorized activities on the campus; - 2.
-The free and unimpeded flow of pedestrian and vehicular traffic on the campus; or - 3.
-Any public assemblies, distribution of literature, guest speakers, or use of signs, tables, exhibits, or amplified sound by the University of another person or organization acting under the rules in this Chapter. - b.
-Scope - The term "disruption" and its variants, as used in this Rule, are distinct from and broader than the phrase "disruption of activities," as used in the Regents' Rules and Regulations, Rule 30103, Number 2, Section 2, and the phrase "disruptive activities," as used in the Regents' Rules and Regulations, Rule 40502.
+Except as expressly authorized in Section 13-802, or by an authorized University official responsible for a program or event sponsored by an academic or administrative unit, no speech, expression, or assembly may be conducted in a way that disrupts or interferes with: - Any teaching, research, administration, function of the University, or other authorized activities on the campus; - The free and unimpeded flow of pedestrian and vehicular traffic on the campus; or - Any public assemblies, distribution of literature, guest speakers, or use of signs, tables, exhibits, or approved amplified sound by the University or another person or organization acting under the rules in this Chapter.

+b.
+Scope

+- 1. The term "disruption" and its variants, as used in this Rule, are distinct from and broader than the phrase "disruption of activities," as used in the Regents' Rules and Regulations, Rule 30103, Number 2, Section 2, and the phrase "disruptive activities," as used in the Regents' Rules and Regulations, Rule 40502.
 This Rule is concerned not only with deliberate disruption, but also with scheduling and coordination of events to manage or minimize the inevitable conflicts between legitimate events conducted in close proximity, and to preserve the University's ability to execute its functions. - 2.
 Except in the most extreme cases, interference and disruption are unavoidably contextual.
 Intentional physical interference with other persons is nearly always disruptive in any context.
 Interfering with traffic depends on the relation between the volume of traffic and the size of the passageway left open.
-Disruptive noise is the most contextual of all, because it depends on the activity disrupted.
+Disruptive noise is the most contextual of all, because it typically depends on factors like the time of day and the occurrence of other activities.
 Any distracting sound may disrupt a memorial service.
 Any sound sufficiently loud or persistent to make concentration difficult may disrupt a class or library.

-- Occasional heckling in the speaker's pauses may not disrupt a political speech, but persistent heckling that prevents listeners from hearing the speaker does disrupt a political speech.
+Occasional heckling in the speaker's pauses may not disrupt a political speech, but persistent heckling that prevents listeners from hearing the speaker does disrupt a political speech.
 These illustrations may be helpful, but none of them includes enough context to be taken as a rule.
 We cannot escape relying on the judgment and fairness of University authorities in particular cases.
-In this context where difficult enforcement judgments are unavoidable, administrators and law enforcement officials' judgments should not be influenced by the viewpoint of those claiming disruption or of those allegedly disrupting. - c.
-Potentially disruptive events can often proceed without disruption if participants, administrators, and law enforcement officials cooperate to avoid disruption without stopping the event.
-In cases of marginal or unintentional disruption, administrators and law enforcement officials should clearly state what they consider disruptive and seek voluntary compliance before stopping the event or resorting to disciplinary charges or arrest.
+In this context, where difficult enforcement judgments are unavoidable, it is especially important that the judgment of administrators and law enforcement officials should not be influenced by the viewpoint of those claiming disruption or of those allegedly disrupting. - The use of Amplified Sound, drums or other musical or percussive instruments (including makeshift instruments), Guest Speakers, and Assembly for the purpose of expressive activity in the Common Outdoor Areas during the period of final exams and the week immediately preceding final exams is in fact disruptive of University students' ability to prepare for and take their final exams.
+The University prohibits these activities during the week of final exams and the week immediately preceding final exams.
+During this time, persons may still engage in other expressive activity permitted by this Chapter.
+This provision does not limit the University's ability to hold University events during this time